 A governor exit routine helps you limit end-user activity and control use of computer resources at your installation.
-IBM supplies a governor exit routine for QMF with default limits.
-For example, you can limit he number of rows a user can retrieve from the database.
-You can use this default exit routine, modify the routine, or write one of your own using Assembler.
+IBM supplies a governor exit routine for QMF with default limits for the number of rows a user can retrieve from the database.
+You can use this default exit routine, or use Assembler to modify the routine or write one of your own.